Vaccine Equity & Access in Crisis

 Gaza.
 A volunteer prepares to unload boxes of PPE provided by MedGlobal and Rahma Worldwide.

 The Gaza Strip is home to 1.9 million Palestinians, the majority of whom face poor living conditions and a lack of access to basic needs.
 Endemic poverty has significantly worsened over the past decade with over 80% of the population now living in poverty compared to 39% in 2011.
-Years of a blockade, lack of access to resources and aid, and effects of conflict have eroded health infrastructure and brought the health system to a breaking point.
+Years of a blockade, lack of access to resources and aid, and the recent outbreak of violence between Israel and Hamas have eroded health infrastructure and brought the health system to a breaking point.
+On Monday, Gaza’s only lab processing COVID-19 tests was destroyed.

 The collapsed economy, weak health system, and total blockade of Gaza pose insurmountable challenges to purchasing and distributing vaccines without ongoing international support.
 An initial supply of 2,000 doses of Russia’s Sputnik V vaccine was delivered to Gaza from the West Bank on February 17.
 Gaza also received 20,000 doses of Sputnik V vaccine from the United Arab Emirates on February 21, with the vaccine rollout campaign beginning for health workers and people with chronic disease.